martingtaylor/dcpp/README.md

 ## CI/CD
 The appilcation was developed in **Python**, using **Microsoft Visual Studio** as an IDE, employing **GITHUB** as a code repository.
 During the development process, regular updates where posted to the GIT DEV branch.
+The final version will be merge into the main branch.

 ### GITHUB Repo